Currently Enrolling Trials

 Steglatro (ertugliflozin) is a sodium glucose co-transporter 2 (SGLT2) inhibitor.

-Steglatro is specifically indicated as an adjunct to diet and exercise to improve glycemic control in adults with type II diabetes mellitus.
+Steglatro is specifically indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.
 Steglatro was also approved for use in combination with sitagliptin and in combination with metformin.

 Mechanism of Action